-(This article was first published May 6, 2022.
-It was updated May 9, 2022, to include new information provided by School Board Member Megan McLaughlin.
-Scroll to the bottom of the article to see the update.)
+May 9, 2022, article updated to include new information provided by School Board Member Megan McLaughlin

 Fairfax County Public Schools (FCPS) is at fault for the following issues:

 1) levying a service fee for a service it doesn’t provide;

 2) failing to follow its own pricing guidelines;

 3) failing to update its pricing guidelines and failing to have a system in place to identify needed updates;

 4) failing to have a system in place to catch fee charging and collection issues;